 Your first step to “joining” an AncestryDNA Migrations group is take an AncestryDNA test ($79 plus taxes and shipping; but you might be able to find a sale).
 Because Migrations are based on your DNA, you don’t have to link a family tree to your test to be placed in a Migration group.
 But linking your tree will let you see which ancestors are the probable links to your Migrations.
 From your AncestryDNA home page, click Settings, go to Family Tree Linking, select a tree, and identify yourself in that tree (or identify the DNA test subject, if it’s not you).
 To find your DNA home page, log in to Ancestry.com, click the DNA tab and choose Your DNA Results Summary.

 When AncestryDNA analyzes your test results, it automatically assigns you to any of the 300-plus Migrations your DNA says you should belong to.
 To find this information, go to your AncestryDNA home page and click Discover Your DNA Story.
-Here, you can explore both your Ethnicity Estimate and Migrations groups (see the table on page 19 for the differences between these two tools).
+Here, you can explore both your Ethnicity Estimate and Migrations groups.

 When it switched from “Genetic Communities” to “Migrations,” Ancestry DNA also reorganized these pages to visually blend information about ethnic origins with information about your family’s Migrations.
 The initial view displays a box on the left that lists both your ethnicity estimates and your Migrations groups Image1.
 The map shows colored blobs that indicate your ethnic origins (with solid white borders) and your Migrations groups (bordered in dashed white lines).
 If you don’t have any Migrations, be patient: As the DNA results database grows and more results are analyzed, new Migrations will gradually form.
 You’ll automatically be added to any that apply to you.